opennetworkinglab/aether-onramp/README.md

 # Aether-On-Ramp
-This repo builds a standalone Aether core with a physical RAN setup, AMF and gNbsimulation.
+This repository builds a standalone Aether core with a physical RAN setup, including AMF and gNbsimulation.

-Download the Aether-On-Ramp using the following command:
+To download the Aether-On-Ramp repository, use the following command:
 ```
 git clone --recursive https://gitlab.com/onf-internship/aetheronramp.git
 ```

-then start Ansible docker with `make ansible`
+After cloning the repository, start the Ansible Docker environment using `make ansible`.

-Repo uses following repos as submodule
+This repository utilizes the following repositories as submodules.

 ---